hpssjellis/my-examples-for-the-arduino-portentaH7/ide2.0/README.md

 16. A complex edge impulse machine learning program compiles fine on IDE 1.18.15.
 Note: the include file can be any edge impulse vision file but I am using this one [here](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/zipped-libraries/edge-Impulse/arduino-exported/Portenta-Camera/ei-ei-v20unknown-1popgoright-2watergoleft-3fast-v2-0-0-arduino-1.0.7.zip) and the example is [here](https://github.com/hpssjellis/portenta-pro-community-solutions/tree/main/examples/dot5-portenta-machine-learning/dot51-portenta-edge-impulse-ml/dot511-vision-shield/dot5113-show-top-classification)

-The examples I am testing are in the Portenta-pro-comunity solutions library
+The examples I am testing are in the Portenta-pro-comunity solutions library [dot511-vision-shield](https://github.com/hpssjellis/portenta-pro-community-solutions/tree/main/examples/dot5-portenta-machine-learning/dot51-portenta-edge-impulse-ml/dot511-vision-shield) any of the 5 programs there are having issues and work fine on the old IDE or on Ubuntu

 ![image](https://user-images.githubusercontent.com/5605614/148832497-87dbf41f-f4c3-4fcd-b91d-14ddee93f096.png)